A Sense of Place

 Colombard - Gros Manseng - Petit Manseng - Loin de L'oeil - Mauzac - Cabernet Franc - Malbec - Fer Servadou - Braucol - Duras - Tannat - Prunelart - Arbouriou - Negrette - Bouysselet - Muscadelle - Sémillon - Sauvignon - Syrah - Merlot

-Fine and Natural Wines
+Fine & Natural Wines

-“The wines of the Southwest are among the best in the world and we shouldn’t be afraid to say it.
+“The wines of the Southwest are among the best in the world, and we shouldn’t be afraid to say it.
 We have a mosaic of terroirs, an incredible diversity of grape varieties and an amazing group of talented growers who share the same philosophy.
-It’s a mini-France, you find wines that are ultra-fresh and ultra-quaffable and wines that you can forget about for 25 years in the cellar.”
+It’s a mini-France: you find wines that are ultra-fresh and ultra-quaffable and wines that you can forget about for 25 years in the cellar.”

 Mathias Marquet, Chateau Lestignac